Kent-Gerber/cdm-url-convert/README.md

 # cdm-url-convert
-Script to convert CONTENTdm url from 6.x hosted version to Responsive version
+Script to convert CLIC's CONTENTdm url from 6.x hosted version to Responsive version